sarat1kyan/suDROID/README.md

 # suDROID
 This script provides a convenient and automated way to patch the boot image of an Android device, saving your time and effort compared to manually patching the image.

+sudroid.sh for any Linux distribution sudroid.bat for any Windows version

 THIS SCRIPT WILL USE "Magisk"

 The script performs the following steps: